Catch // Concept Document

 The case file.

-Eleven to thirteen carousel slides.
+Fourteen carousel slides.
 Players swipe through evidence, suspects, weapons, and a CTA to share for the unlock.
 The whole game lives here.

 / 13 — The Share Gate

-The unlock that drives the engagement.
+The unlock that drives engagement.

 @happyhunting.tv